Tag Archives: holiday

 1 teaspoon vanilla extract

-Combine cream and mascarpone in bowl of electric mixer.
-Beat until traces of whisk are visible.
-Add remaining ingredients and continue to beat until peaks form.
+Combine the cream and mascarpone in the bowl of an electric mixer fitted with a wire attachment.
+Beat until traces of the whisk are visible.
+Add the remaining ingredients and continue to beat until soft peaks form.
 Refrigerate until use.
 (May be made 4 hours in advance.)

 Assemble the trifle:

 Reserve a few whole cranberries from the compote for garnish.
-Pour a thin layer of cranberry compote into the bottom of the trifle dish or individual glasses.
-Cut the pound cake in 3/4 inch cubes.
+Pour a thin layer of cranberry compote into the bottom of the trifle dish or individual serving glasses.
+Cut the pound cake into 3/4-inch cubes.
 Arrange a layer of pound cake over the compote.
 Top with a layer of cream.
-Sprinkle with a few of the nuts.
-Repeat layering process, finishing with a layer of cream and nuts.
+Sprinkle a few of the nuts over the cream.
+Repeat the layering process, finishing with a layer of cream and nuts.
 Garnish with reserved cranberries and finely grated orange zest.
-Serve immediately or refrigerate, covered up to 24 hours before serving.
+Serve immediately or refrigerate, covered, up to 4 hours before serving.

 Optional: Brush each layer of pound cake with Cointreau or Gran Marnier for an adult version of this dessert.